 HM Revenue and Customs – National Registration Unit

 77 Victoria Street

-If you are new to VAT, you can join the flat rate and annual accounting schemes as part of your VAT application.
-The easiest way to register is online here and it involves setting up a Business Online account with HMRC.
-As you go through the application process you will be offered schemes which you are eligible to join, including the flat rate and annual accounting schemes.
+If you are new to VAT, you can join the flat rate and annual accounting schemes as part of registering for VAT, as you go through the application process you will be offered schemes which you are eligible to join, including the flat rate and annual accounting schemes.